openshwprojects/OpenBK7231T_App/README.md

 Please refer to this step by step guide: https://www.elektroda.com/rtvforum/topic3887748.html

+# How to set relay state on device boot?
+(PowerOnState)

+  The simplest way is to use short startup command from Options or create "autoexec.bat" in LittleFS file system in web panel and execute commands from there.
+  For example, for RGBCW LED, you can do startup command:

+  > backlog led_dimmer 100; led_basecolor_rgb #FF00FF; led_enableAll 1

+  For simple relay, in this example on channel number 5, you can do:

+  > backlog SetChannel 5 1

+  For direct PWM access (for single-color strips etc) you can do:

+  > backlog SetChannel 5 90

 # Detailed flashing guides along with device teardowns

  I have prepared several detailed teardowns and flashing guides for multiple supported devices.
 Each comes in two languages - English and Polish.